Latvian Land Reform of 1920: Economic results

 The agrarian reform was finally completed in 1937, transforming the country's economy and the Latvian society.
 Agrarian reform can be regarded as a social revolution in which the foundations of changing agriculture were created from large-scale farms with large but economically inefficient farming units on small farms.
 Legislators counted on emerging farms as economically productive, viable and cost-effective entities at the time.
 Although many foreign economists questioned the economic justification of such a radical reform because it required huge investments - about 700 million lats, and therefore predicted an economic downturn.
-However agrarian reform lead to a rapid economic growth due to increased productivity, increased agricultural output per hectare and increased size of productive agricultural land.
+However agrarian reform led to a rapid economic growth due to increased productivity, increased agricultural output per hectare and increased size of productive agricultural land.
 When starting agrarian reform, Danish agriculture was largely a model, because it seemed most suitable for Latvia.
 Already in 1930, at the beginning of the year, the country was fully supplied with agricultural products and exports began to grow.
 In 1938 Latvia, as a milk and meat exporter, ranked fourth behind Denmark, Netherlands and Sweden.